Seed drill: Impact

 The invention of the seed drill dramatically improved germination.
 The seed drill employed a series of runners spaced at the same distance as the plowed furrows.
 These runners, or drills, opened the furrow to a uniform depth before the seed was dropped.
 Behind the drills were a series of presses, metal discs which cut down the sides of the trench into which the seeds had been planted, covering them over.

 This innovation permitted farmers to have precise control over the depth at which seeds were planted.
 This greater measure of control meant that fewer seeds germinated early or late and that seeds were able to take optimum advantage of available soil moisture in a prepared seedbed.
 The result was that farmers were able to use less seed and at the same time experience larger yields than under the broadcast methods.

 The seed drill allows farmers to sow seeds in well-spaced rows at specific depths at a specific seed rate; each tube creates a hole of a specific depth, drops in one or more seeds, and covers it over.
 This invention gives farmers much greater control over the depth that the seed is planted and the ability to cover the seeds without back-tracking.
-The result is an increased rate of germination, and a much-improved crop yield (up to eight times).
+The result is an increased rate of germination, and a much-improved crop yield (up to eight times compared to broadcast seeding).

 The use of a seed drill also facilitates weed control.
 Broadcast seeding results in a random array of growing crops, making it difficult to control weeds using any method other than hand weeding.
 A field planted using a seed drill is much more uniform, typically in rows, allowing weeding with a hoe during the growing season.
 Weeding by hand is laborious and inefficient.
 Poor weeding reduces crop yield, so this benefit is extremely significant.